Maximum XS: The Essential Nazareth

 Maximum XS is a greatest hits album by the Scottish hard rock group Nazareth, released in 2004.
 Most of the songs are alternate or live versions that do not appear on other albums.
+Such as "Razamanaz" an alternate edit of the song.
+"Shapes of Things" a song originally by the English rock group the Yardbirds.
+"Hair of the Dog" is a (Single edit) and one of Nazareth's biggest hits, as well as Love Hurts an Everly Brothers cover, rock orchestra version.